SUSE/suse-at-home/install/upgrade-rancher-k8s.md

 # Upgrade Rancher

-### 1) Run the command you ran to install Rancher with the word 'upgrade' replacing the work install
+### 1) Run the command you ran to install Rancher with the word 'upgrade' replacing the word install

 ```
 helm install rancher rancher-latest/rancher --namespace cattle-system --set hostname=node-1.wiredquill.com --set replicas=1 --set bootstrapPassword=admin
 ```
-### 2) If you don't recal the values you used you can get them with the command below
+### 2) If you don't recall the values you used you can get them with the command below

     helm get values rancher -n cattle-system